How is Assertio Holdings Inc.'s (NASDAQ: ASRT) stock expected to perform amid current market woes? - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on May 12 when Tyree James L sold 44,643 shares for $2.36 per share.
 The transaction valued at 105,170 led to the insider holds 210,451 shares of the business.

 MCKEE WILLIAM sold 22,322 shares of ASRT for $52,488 on May 12.
 The Director now owns 229,586 shares after completing the transaction at $2.35 per share.